ndavd/media-controller/.github/README.md

-It makes use of UNIX sockets so that if another instance is created while the first one is running, it doesn't create another window and simply updates the value of the other providing a smooth experience.
+It makes use of UNIX sockets so that if another instance is created while the first one is running, it doesn't create another window and simply updates the content of the existing one providing a smooth experience.

 ![Demo](https://raw.githubusercontent.com/ndavd/media-controller/main/.github/demo.gif)

-[Options used in the demo: `--color=#000000aa --font-description="BigBlueTerm437 Nerd Font Mono"`]
+[Options used in the demo:
+`--color=#000000aa --font-description="BigBlueTerm437 Nerd Font Mono"`]

 ```
 media-controller v0.2.1